Vital Basics of Answered Prayer

 by Pastor John Hamel

 God wants to answer prayer and meet every need of humanity.
 This is why we have prepared these studies on prayer for you.
-The principles we are outlining in this studies will put your right over the top in prayer.
-However, the application of these principles is all up to you.
-Success in prayer depends on the implementation of what you learn.
-Let’s get right in to today’s study.
+The principles we are outlining in these studies will put your right over the top in prayer.

 Pray to the Father in Jesus’ Name